mushenghe/HealerBaxter/SCHDULE.md

 | week8  2.26 - 3.03  |  |  |  f |f   |
 | week9  3.04 - 3.10  |   |   |  f |f   |
 | week10 3.11 - 3.17  |   |   |   |f   |

+/robot/urdf mutable robot state publisher load up in rviz, make sure matched your robot
+2 urdf(on the robot description---internal)(robot state publisher/moveit)

+add gripper to robot state publisher----even though it has in the